 The World Needs Health Coaches Now More Than Ever: Here's How You Can Help

-If there's one thing the looming pandemic has taught us, it's that optimizing your overall health is crucial.
-That way, when the next global virus is upon us (because, trust us; there will be another one on the roster), your immune system is well-equipped to disarm the threat rather than deal with existing health issues that bubble up.
+If there's one thing the pandemic experience has taught us, it's that optimizing your overall health is crucial.
+That way, when the next global virus is upon us (because, trust us; there will be another one on the roster), your immune system is well equipped to disarm the threat rather than deal with existing health issues that bubble up.

-We need to start making nutrition a priority, not just in 2020 but for the long haul.
+We need to start making nutrition a priority, not just right now but for the long haul.
 And that's where health coaches come into play.

 Why the world needs more health coaches right now.